vivekramji/Fleeto/README.md

 User accounts were stored on the AWS EC2 Cloud.

-A working demo of the application can be seen on
+A working demo of the application can be seen on https://www.youtube.com/watch?v=8O_5Zl1V4ws

+Refer to PDFs in the repo for more details.